 RENAME TABLE old_Name_Of_DB.presentTable1 TO new_Name_Of_DB.presentTable1, old_Name_Of_DB.presentTable2 TO new_Name_Of_DB.presentTable2;

-Step 3: The last thing to do is to drop the old database that existed and you wanted to rename.
-But before that, you can make sure that all your tables are present in the new database and the old database is empty to avoid data loss.
+Step 3: The last thing to do is drop the old existing database that you wanted to rename.
+But before that, you can ensure all your tables are present in the new database, and the old one is empty to avoid data loss.
 Then you can execute the DROP DATABASE statement in the following manner:

 DROP database old_Name_Of_DB;

 Explanation: where old_Name_Of_DB is the name of your old database that existed, and you wanted to rename.

 One of the methods that can be followed to rename the database for small databases easily and effectively is to dump the database to create a backup file.
 Then restore the backup file with the new name of the database that you wish to have.
 But note that this method works well only with small databases as it creates a problem if the data is sufficiently big and large during backup and restoration.

 Step 1: The first step is to create a new database for which you can make use of the following query:

 mysql -u uname -p "pass" -e "CREATE DATABASE new_Name_Of_DB"

 Explanation: where new_Name_Of_DB is the name you wanted to assign to the existing name and uname is the username of MySQL, and pass is the password of your user login if set.

 Step 2: The next step is to export the backup file that dumps the existing database with the name old_Name_Of_DB.